A mechanism to prevent and fight against gender-based and sexual violence, moral and sexual harassment, and against discrimination in general

 - Referral: by anyone who is the victim or witness of discrimination, sexist acts, sexual assault or moral and sexual harassment.

-- Equality Representative, Equal Opportunities Officer and/or a Person from the Action Committee
+- Gender equality advisors, Gender equality officer and/or a person from the Action Committee

 - Processing: Action Committee

-The Action Committee is made up of the Equal Opportunities Officer, the Equality Representative, a member of the HR Division, a member of the DAJI, representatives from the medical department, the anti-violence representative of the Health & Safety & Working Conditions Committee, and two elected students.
+The Action Committee is made up of the Gender equality advisors, the Gender equality officer, a member of the HR Division, a member of the DAJI, representatives from the medical department, the anti-violence representative of the Health & Safety & Working Conditions Committee, and two elected students.
 Invited members may intervene depending on the victim's situation: head of the Prevention and Safety at Work department, the Disability officer, an expert if needed, a supervisor, and a social worker.
-The action committee meets weekly.
+The action committee meets every 2 weeks.

 Individual counseling session

-- When an incident is reported, by email to the dedicated address, it will be received by the representatives and the Equal Opportunities Officer.
+- When an incident is reported, by email to the dedicated address, it will be received by the Gender equality advisors, the Gender equality officer and the Work psychologist.
 They then offer the victim an individual counseling session to be able to talk confidentially.
-Depending on the victim's need, the victim may ask to nominate a person from the Action Committee to assist them.
+Depending on the victim's need, the victim may ask to nominate a person of her/his choice to assist them.
 With the consent of the person concerned, he/she will be advised to consult professional counselors (occupational doctor, psychologist, nurses, and even an external health center if required).

 - A confidential report written by the counselors is then, with the consent of the person concerned, transmitted to the Action Committee.
 NB: all medical information is totally confidential.
 The School’s Governance is informed of the state of affairs.